Two days before 2022 arrived, Christian picked me up straight from work

 his manliness, but he was putting regular gas in his diesel

-engine truck- to his credit, a mistake he’s never in his life made.
+engine truck- to his credit, a mistake he's never made.

 Maybe you don't know, but that's not a good thing that causes